 What is AHIMA?

 The Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) is the accrediting body associated with AHIMA.
 Schools meet rigorous requirements for competencies and curricula.
-Students are prepared for employment immediately after completing an AHIMA-certified program.
+Students graduate prepared for employment immediately after completing AHIMA-certified programs.

-How to Find a AHIMA-Certified Program in Your State
+How to Find an AHIMA-Certified Program in Your State

 You can also find a directory of AHIMA-accredited schools that offer associate, bachelor's, and master's degrees in health information management (HIM).
-This directory can be searched by program name, state, degree level, and whether the program is offered online or on campus.
-Students with a bachelor’s degree or higher in another field may search for a bachelor’s degree certificate.
-These comprehensive degree completion programs prepare students for careers in HIM.
+Students can search this directory by program name, state, degree level, and delivery method.
+Bachelor's degree certificate programs prepare learners for careers in HIM.

-To access a full list of AHIMA-accredited online coding schools, search the directory under “Any” state or region, select at least one degree level, and click online program delivery.
-To search by state, select your state from the menu.
+To access a full list of AHIMA-accredited online coding schools, search the directory under any state or region, select at least one degree level, and click online program delivery.

 Frequently Asked Questions About AHIMA